If you are looking for a foolproof way to acquire quality leads and build your business, you should try combining pay per lead and SEO.

 To wit: $200 (max amount you’ll pay for a sale) x 30% (sample lead to conversion rate) = $60

-Considering this, a report states that the cheapest leads come from the marketing industry, which is at $35 a pop.
+Considering this, a report states that the cheapest leads come from the marketing industry at $35 a pop.
 Tech services follow this at $43 and HR at $45.
 The most expensive comes from the healthcare sector at $65 a lead.

 Although the pay per lead model will cost you some money, you can always set a cap or limit on marketing costs.
 You can actually contest the validity of your leads with the publisher.